awong234/awsite/content/posts/2024-03-16-odds-ratios/index.md

 Nothing magic going on here.

-The values for the intercept 0.21 and the beta coefficient for `group==2` 0.23 correspond roughly to our true group probabilities which we fixed at the beginning of the simulation to 0.2 and 0.22 for groups 1 and 2, respectively.
+The probability values implied by the intercept and the beta coefficient for `group==2`, 0.21 and 0.23, respectively correspond roughly to our true group probabilities which we fixed at the beginning of the simulation to
+0.2
+and
+0.22 for groups 1 and 2, respectively.

 Our model would suggest that the difference is not significant; while we know